 The UCB-FEM model finite element mesh used herein is shown in Figure 4-2.
-Quadrilateral and triangular 2-dimensional elements were used to represent the estuarial system.
-The southern boundary of the mesh is located in the Chesapeake Bay near the Hooper Island Light from which it extends north to its terminus at the Conowingo Dam on the Susquehanna River and Chesapeake City on the C & D Canal resulting in total mesh length of roughly 90 nautical miles.
-A dense mesh was created around James Island to provide a more accurate simulation of conditions at the project site.
+Quadrilateral and triangular two-dimensional elements were used to represent the estuarial system.
+The southern boundary of the mesh is located in the Chesapeake Bay near the Hooper Island Light from which it extends north to its terminus at the Conowingo Dam on the Susquehanna River and Chesapeake City on the C & D Canal, resulting in total mesh length of roughly 90 nautical miles (nmi).
+A dense mesh was created for the Baltimore Harbor to provide a more accurate simulation of conditions at the project site.

 Water depths were adjusted to represent both existing and with-project conditions.
-Figure 4-3 depicts the finite element mesh developed for existing conditions in the vicinity of James Island.
-Figures 4-4 through 4-8 depict the finite element meshes developed for Alignments 1 through 5, respectively.
+Figure 4-3 depicts the finite element mesh developed for existing conditions in the vicinity of Poplar Island.
+Figures 4-4 through 4-9 depict the finite element mesh developed for Alignment 1 through Alignment 6, respectively.